I’ve spent months researching and updating this guide in my quest to find the best camera strap available in 2022.

 The camera strap holster plate screws onto the belt, and a pin (that screws into your camera’s tripod socket) slides neatly in and out of the plate, with the holster’s locking system ensuring that your camera is secure.

-Comfortable, reliable, and professional, the Spider Camera Holster is perfect for the photographer who wants to invest in a carrying system that will protect the neck and back from the rigours of carrying heavy cameras.
+Comfortable, reliable, and professional, the Spider Camera Holster is perfect for the photographer who wants to invest in a carrying system that will protect the neck and back from the rigors of carrying heavy cameras.

 The OP/TECH SLR Wrist Strap is built from durable, comfortable, non-slip neoprene which adjusts around the wrist with a security slide to keep it firmly in place.